Stock Purchase Agreement - Explained

 - Example: The company will represent that it is incorporated, in good standing, authorized to carry on its business, holds all relevant licenses and permits, is qualified to transact business in every relevant jurisdiction, the capitalization structure, pending or threatened litigation, data privacy, and ownership of intellectual property.
 Investors will generally represent their authority to enter the transaction and its status as an accredited investor.

-The Covenants -This section contains the duties that each party must undertake as part of the agreement.
+This section contains the duties that each party must undertake as part of the agreement.

 - Note: In many situations, the funding will be contingent upon the current owners undertaking certain actions.